revell-logo

 Ring Height Calculator

-Selecting proper ring height ensures comfortable shooting position and adequate clearance:
+Selecting proper ring height ensures comfortable shooting position and adequate barrel clearance:

 To calculate minimum ring height needed: